grafana/faro/docs/faro-performance-instrumentation/README.md

 > This doc is WIP.
 > Once finished,we delete the README file and add teh documentation to the Grafana cloud docs.

-To enable measuring of different performance characteristics of a web-application, browser provide an API to receive detailed performance metrics across the lifetime of a web-application.
+To enable the measurement of different performance characteristics of a web-application, a web browser provides an API to receive detailed performance metrics across the lifetime of a web-application.

 Among different performance metrics a browser provides information related to the navigation ([PerformanceNavigationTiming](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming))